This is my favourite pose.

 After 13 years of either thrice-weekly or daily MS injections, I had it.

-You do the math and forget about the 1,5 years of injecting three times a week.
-Let’s go for the big one.
+Now, you do the math and forget about the 1,5 years of injecting three times a week.
+Let’s just go for the big one.

 An 11-year stretch of daily needle pricks.

-4015 pinholes I deliberately pinched in either my thighs, belly or arms.
+4015 pinholes I deliberately plunged into either my thighs, belly or arms.
 Four thousand, give or take.

 Over an 11-year period.
 Give or take that too.

-The space between my stomach and knees started to cower into submission each time they heard the noise of the needle being unpacked and when they saw it closing in on my skin.
+The space between my stomach and knees started to cower into submission each time they heard the noise of the needle being unpacked, or when they saw it closing in on my skin.

 I have no place left in that area that hasn’t been haunted and taunted by needles.